holdensmagicalunicorn/splunk-sdk-python/README.md

 In order to use the SDK you are going to need a copy of Splunk.
 If you don't already have a copy you can download one from http://www.splunk.com/download.

-You can get a copy of the SDK by cloning into the repository with git:
+You can get a copy of the SDK sources by cloning into the repository with git:

     git clone git@github.com:splunk/splunk-sdk-python.git

 #### Installing

-You can install the Splunk SDK libraries by running:
+You can install the Splunk SDK libraries by using `easy_install` or `pip`:

+    [sudo] easy_install splunk-sdk

+Or

+    [sudo] pip install splunk-sdk

+Alternatively, you can use `setup.py` on the sources you cloned from GitHub:

     [sudo] python setup.py install